 Minimum Income Tax is a new tax obligation which is applicable to taxpayers declaring tax losses or negligible income (=<2% of the revenue).

-The regulations are postponed until the end of 2023.
-As a result, the minimum tax will be applicable from 1 January 2024, and the first payment will occur in 2025.
+The minimum tax is be applicable from 1 January 2024, and the first payment will occur in 2025.

 The minimum income tax rate is 10%.